Keysight/ai-ml-testing/RDMA-PFC-Testing/PFC-pause-lossy.md

-# Validating PFC pause for lossless queue
+# Validating PFC pause for lossy queue
 ## Introduction
 PFC pause is the mechanish used by PFC to perform flow control during a congestion.
 When a switch determines there is a congestion happening in the downstream network it starts sending a PFC pause packet to let its upstream neighbor know about the congestion and the high priority queue which is configured to be lossless to slow down or pause the transmit.
 This test plan will validate performance of a lossless traffic flow under congestion.